Global existence and stability in a class of chemotaxis systems with lethal interactions, nonlinear diffusion and production: Introduction and motivation

-Motivation: To the best of our knowledge, no previous work has examined lethal interactions in chemotaxis systems incorporating nonlinear diffusion and production terms.
-This study consequently investigates the conditions that guarantee global existence of classical solutions for the proposed system in an open, bounded domain with Neumann boundary conditions.
+To the best of our knowledge, no existing study has addressed lethal interactions in chemotaxis systems incorporating nonlinear diffusion and nonlinear production mechanisms.
+The present work is therefore devoted to developing an analytical framework for investigating such systems.
+Specifically, we aim to identify sufficient conditions that guarantee the global existence of classical solutions to the proposed model within an open, bounded domain endowed with homogeneous Neumann boundary conditions.